dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### CycleGAN

 Above we visited pix2pix method where we provided pairs input and output to cGAN to learn mapping.
 [CycleGAN](https://arxiv.org/pdf/1703.10593.pdf) on other hand performs same task in unsupervised fashion without paired examples of transformation from source to target domain.
-The trick used by CycleGAN that makes them get rid of expensive supervised label in target domain is to double mapping i.e. two-step transformation of source domain image - first by trying to map it to target domain and then back to the original image.
+The trick used by CycleGAN that makes them get rid of expensive supervised label in target domain is double mapping i.e. two-step transformation of source domain image - first by trying to map it to target domain and then back to the original image.
 Hence, we don't need to explicitly give target domain image.
 The goal in CycleGAN is to learn the mapping from G : X -> Y such that distribution of images from G(X) is indistinguishable from from the distribution of images of Y. But because this mapping is under-constrained (or not guided), we couple it with an inverse mapping F : Y -> X where we converted the generated image from above mapping back to original image and introduce a cycle consistency loss to enforce F(G(X)) $$\approx$$ X and G(F(Y)) $$\approx$$ Y. Combining this loss along with individual losses of G and F, we get the full objective for unpaired image-to-image translation.
 This is so good that we will repeat again with the figure below.

 <p align="center">
 <img src='/images/gan/cyclegan.png' width="80%"/>